 Breastfeeding is intended to be comfortable and enjoyable—so experiencing painful or sore nipples is a clear sign that something isn’t quite right.
 The information should help you identify the most likely cause of your discomfort and take steps to resolve it.
 Whilst there are a number of causes of nipple pain, by far the most common is poor attachment at the breast.
 Almost always the first step is to try to improve your baby’s latch-on.
-Experiment with different ways of holding your baby and also try Biological Nurturing™ or laid back breastfeeding positions with your baby’s whole body supported by your body as you recline at 45°.
+Experiment with different ways of holding your baby and also try letting your baby take the lead: sitting in a semi-reclined position and placing your baby on your front triggers his instinctive feeding reflexes (laid-back breastfeeding).
 You can also get skilled help from an LLL Leader by calling our Helpline.
 The sooner you seek help, the easier it usually is to resolve the problem.

 If improving attachment brings no relief then you may need to consider other causes.
 An LLL Leader can tell you more about specific causes and treatments, and further written information can be found in our other pages listed below Getting support and encouragement from other breastfeeding mothers in your local LLL Group may be a real help too.